pedeli123/greyhawk/README.md

 # HELPFUL HINTS

-### STORY CONTENT 'placeholders' [either by GOOGLE SHEET or CSV FILE template]
+### Story Content PLACEHOLDERS [using either by GOOGLE SHEET or CSV FILE template]
-- "story placeholders" elements are referenced EITHER in a linked Google Sheet (as I've done) OR in a CSV file (stored in the local "data" folder).
-The CSV file method is basically a "less interactive" and more "permanent" solution that doesn't rely on Google (which is why I'm not currently doing it). <br>If you prefer to the csv method, you can learn more about doing that <a href="https://github.com/HandsOnDataViz/leaflet-point-map-sidebar">here</a>
+- "story placeholder" elements are referenced EITHER in a linked Google Sheet (as I've done) OR in a CSV file (stored in the local "data" folder).
+    - The CSV file method is basically a "less interactive" and more "permanent" solution that doesn't rely on Google (which is why I'm not currently doing it). <br>If you prefer to the csv method, you can learn more about doing that <a href="https://github.com/HandsOnDataViz/leaflet-point-map-sidebar">here</a>

 ### Placeholder ICON (1)
-Each "story place" can have 1 custom thumbnail photo icon.
+Each "place" can have 1 custom thumbnail photo icon.
 Upload the icon into your GitHub repo and enter the pathname into the Google Sheets template, such as: `media/icon/castle.png`.

 ### Placeholder IMAGES (<=5)
-Each "story place" can have up to 5 images, each referenced by a "path" in the template (Google Sheet or CSV file).
+Each "place" can have up to 5 images, each referenced by a "path" in the template (Google Sheet or CSV file).
 Paths can be a url path (online, like I'm doing) or a Github subfolder path (to your GitHub repo where you uploaded the image).
 Each image can have a caption, source, and link (if available).
     - <em>If you are uploading images it is recommended to reduce image sizes to approximately 1200 x 1000 pixels or less to ensure speedy display.</em>

 ### Placeholder MAP COORDINATES  [Latitude, Longitude]